linnlattu/konnect/README.md

     - EcsSecurityGroup: The ID of the created security group for ECS tasks.
 # Usage
 1. Parameters
     - Ensure you have the appropriate values for the parameters before deploying the stack.
-This includes the CIDR blocks for the VPC and subnets.
+This includes the project name, environment, and container port.
 2. Deploy
     - Use the AWS Management Console, AWS CLI, or an infrastructure-as-code tool (AWS CloudFormation) to deploy the CloudFormation stack.
 3. Access Resources